alkismavridis/archutils/README.md

 {
     /**
         For each file codescape displays, its project-relative path will be tested against the regex of each rule.
-        The first rule that matches the file's project-relative path will be applied.
+        The last rule that matches the file's project-relative path will be applied.

         Example: if you want to target "PROJECT_ROOT/src/foo/bar/MyFile.cpp" your regex will receive the string: "src/foo/bar/MyFile.cpp".